ene-h/Ken3S/src/site/notes/General stuff/Normals.md

 - Less unsafe at max range
 - Best normal for punishing far away, i.e.: Urien anti-air fireball
 ***
-# Command normals
+# Command Normals
 ### Towards MK
 - Not very good, punishable on block by some chars
 - Not worth using
 ### Back MK
 - 2 hit overhead that confirms to super, good[[General stuff/Terminology#Okizeme\| oki ]]tool
 	- The confirm is a [[General stuff/Terminology#1 frame link\|1 frame link]], but it gets way easier if you [[General stuff/Terminology#Piano\|piano]] it
-	- Some player can react to this nearly everytime
+	- Some player can react to this nearly every time
 	- Can get red parried
 ### Towards HK
 - Very slow overhead, completely reactable